Info-443-Spring-2023/project-1-freymondz/testing_protocol.md

 # Testing Protocol & Known Bugs
 A full test of the MVP would include 1) clicking on the link to the webpage and 2) going through each task listed below.
-The tasks below are listed in the reccomended order of testing.
+The tasks below are listed in the recommended order of testing.

 ## List of Tasks By Function (Recommended Order of Testing)

 ### Function 1: View Volunteer Positions
 1. Ensure you are on the homepage
+    - **Expected Result:** You should see a navigation bar on the top, a list of volunteer postions on the left and filters on the right
-2. Click on small arrow of any volunteer postion card and then click on small arrow a second time
+3. Click on the small arrow of any volunteer postion card and then click on small arrow a second time
+    - **Expected Result:** The card should expand revealing addtional information about the volunteer postions (accessability, interests, commitment, age requirement, and location)
-3. Click on "Sign Up" button of any volunteer postion
+5. Click on "Sign Up" button of any volunteer postion
+    - **Expected Results:** An external link should open in a new tab

 ### Function 2: Filtering Volunteer Positions
 4. Click on filter (any checkbox)
+    - **Expected Results:** Check box should be "checked" and only volunteer postions that contain the interest or accessability check should be displayed.
+Note: If you select multiple filters volunteer positions that fall under *at least one* filter will be displayed.
-5. Click on any checked filter
+6. Click on any checked filter
+    - **Expected Results:** Clicking a checked box should uncheck the box and unfilter the volunteer postions

 ### Function 3: Log In
 6. Click on the "Sign in with Google Button" in upper right corner and sign with any Google Account